 - Best nightlife – BRAVA at the Fairmont El San Juan Hotel

-- Best all-around accommodation – Wyndham Palmas Beach & Golf Resort
+- Place to stay – Wyndham Palmas Beach & Golf Resort

 If you’re wondering what to do in Puerto Rico, we’ve got you covered – from the Atlantic Ocean to the Caribbean Sea.
 Take a look below at some of the top attractions in Puerto Rico.